krish-cyber19/cyber-notes/network-practical.md

 Packet 18 - Server responds and agrees on TLS encryption settings, sends certificate.
 Packet 20 - Client confirms cipher suite, begins encryption.
 Packets 22-25 - All application data in encrypted form.
-Packet 57 - Background traffic from Firefox.
+Packet 57 - Firefox automatically connecting to firefox.settings.services.mozilla.com for updates

 Everything is encrypyted unlike HTTP, it's all just unreadable blobs of data that doesn't make any sense at all.
 [POWER OF HTTPS!!!!]